Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Principled architecture

-From a linear algebra viewpoint, the decomposition \eqref{eqn.Cmatrixdecomp} expresses the matrix $A_{\theta}^{\ell,k,i,(1)}$ as a sum of rank $1$ matrices, similar to a singular value decomposition.
+Next, we return to considering the basic recurrent operator networks.} From a (numerical) linear algebra viewpoint, the decomposition \eqref{eqn.Cmatrixdecomp} expresses the matrix $A_{\theta}^{\ell,{}i,(1)}$ as a sum of rank $1$ matrices, similar to a singular value decomposition.
 This structure is valuable for our analysis, since it means that we essentially learn a factorization of these matrices rather than the explicit matrix elements.
+We will exploit that in Subsection~\ref{ssec:convexreg} while introducing low-rank structures.

-\begin{remark}{\it In the above, the parameters in each layer are allowed to be different and independent.
+\begin{remark} {\it In the above, the parameters in each layer are allowed to be different and independent.
 However, it is natural to consider the case that a subset of parameters is shared across layers.
 We will analyze the impact of shared weights in various estimates below.} \end{remark}